nlpsandbox/data-node/README.md

 The command below starts the Data Node locally.

-    docker-compose up --build
+    docker compose up

-You can stop the container run with `Ctrl+C`, followed by `docker-compose down`.
+You can stop the container run with `Ctrl+C`, followed by `docker compose down`.

 ### Running with Python